Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/actions/guides/closing-inactive-issues.md

 ---
 title: Closing inactive issues
-intro: 'You can use {% data variables.product.prodname_actions %} to comment on or close issues that have been inactive for a certain period of time.'
+intro: "You can use {% data variables.product.prodname_actions %} to comment on or close issues that have been inactive for a certain period of time."
-product: '{% data reusables.gated-features.actions %}'
+product: "{% data reusables.gated-features.actions %}"
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 type: tutorial
 topics:
   - Workflows